 Electric Vehicles

-Leapmotor C01 Extended Range Edition Officially Announced
+Leapmotor C01 Extended Range Edition officially announced

-The pure electric C01 starts at 149,800 yuan ($20,400), the small battery extended-range version might have a price tag of around 140,000 yuan ($19,625), while the larger battery version is expected to be priced above 150,000 yuan ($20,425).
+The pure electric C01 starts at CNY 149,800 ($20,400), the small battery extended-range version might have a price tag of around CNY 140,000 ($19,625), while the larger battery version is expected to be priced above CNY 150,000 ($20,425).
 These prices make it a highly cost-effective option in the mid-to-large range extended sedan category.

 Source